Inclusion and Equality Information

 For information on Hampshire's services for young people with special educational needs and disability, advice and support service, please click below:

-We hope you will find all the information you are looking for on our site, including our Inclusion Policy which can be found here.
+We hope you will find all the information you are looking for on our site, including our Inclusion Policy which can be found here and our SEND information report, attached at the bottom of this page.
 However, please do not hesitate to contact the office should you have any further questions.

 Public Sector Equality Duty